banner

 setpriority(PRIO_PROCESS, 0, -20);

-// Check incoming parameters
+// Check input parameters

 if (!strcmp(basename(argv[0]), "ueventd")) {